luchkonikita/nano-charts/README.md

 })
 ```

-## TODOs list:
+## TODO

-- [ ] Generate colors automatically when needed.
+- (Feature) Generate colors automatically.
+Think if this is needed, though.
-- [ ] Write missing tests.
+- (Chore) Write missing tests.
-- [ ] See how this can be minimized more.
+- (Refactoring) See how this can be minimized more.
-- [ ] Write a proper README.md.
+- (Chore) Write a proper README.md.
+Provide some measurements.
-- [ ] Figure-out about needed polyfills (if any).
+- (Feature) Render the legend.
-- [ ] Render the legend if needed.
+- (Bug) Make sure empty tooltip is not showing up.
-- [*] Provide a shorthand for constructor so it can use the data right away.
+- (Chore) Add bundle size check.
-- [*] Think about filling the chart rectangles with some nice semi-transparent colors.
+- (Feature) Animations.